At a glance

 Decide your lens before stepping out.
 Lens changes in wind are where dust enters.
 One clean lens is better than three compromised ones.

-South Lipez: subjects & approach
+South Lipez: subjects and approach

-Lagoon work (colour + wildlife)
+Lagoon work

 - Use a longer lens for flamingos and shoreline compression.